-If possible, I would really recommend working with a dietician when starting the low FODMAP diet.
-It’s not essential, and the above app is really helpful but with so much science behind the diet it can be a little confusing so this will definitely make things easier for you, especially when it comes to the reintroduction phase.
+As mentioned above; if possible, I would really recommend working with a dietician when starting the low FODMAP diet.
+It’s not essential, and the Monash app is really helpful but with so much science behind the diet it can be a little confusing (especially when it comes to stacking!) so this will definitely make things easier for you, especially when it comes to the reintroduction phase.

-Don’t panic too much about never being able to eat your favourite foods again as the elimination phase is not for life, and many people are able to successfully reintroduce a lot of foods back into their diet.
-This stage is really important, not only so you can shorten your list of unsafe food but also because research has shown that being on the low FODMAP diet long term can actually reduce your good gut bacteria, so it would actually most likely worsen your symptoms!
+Don’t panic too much about never being able to eat your favourite foods again as the elimination phase is not for life (I repeat; NOT for life!), and many people are able to successfully reintroduce a lot of foods back into their diet.
+This stage is really important, not only so you can shorten your list of unsafe food but also because research has shown that being on the low FODMAP diet, or any restrictive diet long term can actually reduce your good gut bacteria, so it would actually most likely worsen your symptoms!

 Being on the low FODMAP diet doesn’t mean you have to just stick to plain foods.
 Despite the list seeming vast at first, there are loads of amazing foods you can still eat.
 Check out my list of low FODMAP foodie swaps, or my low FODMAP recipes and get creative in the kitchen!

 #6 Watch your portion sizes and “FODMAP stacking”